php-telegram-bot/core/README.md

 Take a look at the repo [Wiki](https://github.com/php-telegram-bot/core/wiki) for further information and tutorials!
 Feel free to improve!

+## Example bot

+We're busy working on a full A-Z example bot, to help get you started with this library and to show you how to use all its features.
+You can check the progress of the [example bot repository](https://github.com/php-telegram-bot/example-bot).

 ## Projects with this library